vpreethi05/Problem-Solving-with-Scripting-Final/README.md

 ▶️ How to Run Task 2 (Conway’s Game of Life)

-Navigate to:
+Navigate to the Task 2 folder:

 cd ConwayGameOfLife
 python main.py

-You will be asked for:
+The program will prompt for:

-Grid size
+Grid dimensions

-Rule set
+Rule set (conway / highlife / superlife / chaoslife)

 Number of generations

-Outputs saved to:
+Task 2 Outputs (saved in ConwayGameOfLife/outputs/)

-ConwayGameOfLife/outputs/
+Each generation’s grid state is saved as a text file.

 🧪 Running Tests

-To run all tests:
+To run all tests in the repository:

 pytest